Al Hurricane

 Alberto Nelson Sanchez (July 10, 1936 – October 22, 2017), known professionally as Al Hurricane, was an American singer-songwriter, dubbed "The Godfather" of New Mexico music.
 He released more than thirty albums, and is best known for his contributions to New Mexico's unique style of Spanish music.

 He received his nickname, Hurricane, from his mother.
 As a child, he would accidentally knock things over; the nickname became synonymous with his band, studio, and a recording label.
 His signature look, which included an eye-patch, was due to an automobile accident that occurred during the 1960s.
 These things, as well as his performance style, led to Hurricane being known for his ability to improvise and adapt.
 They have also led to his music and image being ultimately entangled with the history of New Mexico music.

-Al Hurricane was often accompanied on stage by his children, sons Al Hurricane, Jr. and Jerry Dean, daughter Erika, and his grandson Christian Sanchez.
-He also performed frequently with his brothers Baby Gaby and Tiny Morrie, so too with his nieces in Sparx and nephew Lorenzo Antonio.
-He was the subject of A Tribute to Al Hurricane which was recorded as a set of two albums, as well as a DVD.
-Other Neotraditional New Mexico music artists were featured in the concert, including Darren Cordova, guitarist AJ Martinez, and Sorela.
-Some other associated New Mexico music acts include Antonia Apodaca, Freddie Brown, Roberto Griego, and Cuarenta y Cinco.
-During his career he also performed alongside Chuck Berry, Chubby Checker, Jimmy Clanton, Fats Domino, Marvin Gaye, Selena, along with other country music and rock and roll musicians.
+During his career he also performed alongside Chuck Berry, Chubby Checker, Jimmy Clanton, Fats Domino, Marvin Gaye, along with other country music and rock and roll musicians.